7 Steps to take after an auto accident

 This provides an extra measure of protection for everyone involved, and a police report will act as an official record of the accident.
 If the accident happens on an interstate highway, call county or state law enforcement.

 If the accident is minor, without injury or much damage, the officer will typically just file an incident report, which functions as an information exchange.
-If the accident is more serious, the officer will create an accident report to assist the insurance process and establish legal liabilities.
+If the crash is more serious, the officer will create an accident report to assist the insurance process and establish legal liabilities.

 Be aware that if it is a minor accident, police officers may not always come to the scene.
 “We don’t dispatch a police car to every fender bender,” says James Kenneally, a Boston police officer.
 “We can’t afford to, given our limited resources.”